 Here are two more words to keep in mind: lutein and zeaxanthin.
 These are the two carotenoids we’ve discussed earlier that are particularly important for protecting your eyes.
 Cooked spinach, kale, and collard greens are all high in these beneficial compounds.
 (Side note: For a highly effective supplement form of a carotenoid, you can check out Care/of’s astaxanthin supplement, which supports brain, heart, skin, and eye health.)

 And, of course, proper hydration is essential.

-There’s a lot of scientific research that suggests that the vitamins listed above can help support eye health, including protecting against age-related eye issues.
+There’s a lot of scientific research that suggests that vitamins, minerals, and other nutrients can help support eye health, including protecting against age-related eye issues.
+A nutrient-rich diet can go a long way toward supporting eye health.
 Supplements can help if you have any gaps in your diet.
-A nutrient-rich diet can go a long way toward supporting eye health.
-Some other lifestyle adjustments can also help, including exercising, quitting smoking, adopting the 20-20-20 rule, wearing sunglasses, and more.
+By supporting overall good health, you can also support healthy vision and eyes.